dgroomes/kafka-playground/kafka-consumer-abstractions/kafka-consumer-async/README.md

 # kafka-consumer-async

-An asynchronous Kafka consumer that processes messages and commits offsets in partition order.
+An asynchronous Kafka consumer that decouples message processing from the poll loop.

 ## Overview

-This is an asynchronous Kafka consumer implementation.
-It is not a sequential consumer.
-Specifically, the processing of records is not confined to the current poll batch.
+Depending on the workload, an asynchronous implementation can yield higher throughput and lower latency than a synchronous/sequential implementation.
 These are the key features:

-* Messages within the same partition are processed sequentially, preserving order
-* Different partitions can be processed at the same time
-* Offset commits are managed asynchronously but maintain proper ordering
+* Message processing is concurrent
+* Message processing related to one partition does not block message processing related to another partition
-* Processing does not block the polling loop
+* Message processing does not block polling
+* Message processing does not block offset committing
+* Message processing is not confined to the records in a given poll batch
+* Offset committing for one partition does not block offset committing for another partition

+As with any correctly implemented Kafka consumer, messages in the same partition are processed in order and offsets are committed when all messages up to that offset have been processed.